FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/form-second-step.png" alt="Adding fields to our second step." class="img-fluid" figure=false %}

 Feel free to rearrange the form fields within each step by clicking the arrows to move a field up or down.
-The form configuration is specifies steps and display order of fields.
+The form configuration specifies steps and display order of fields.
 If you need to move a field between steps, delete it from one step and add it to another.
 To change field attributes, data type, form control, or validation, return to the "Fields" section and make your changes.

 When you're done tweaking the form to your liking, save it.

 ## Specify the form for your application

 Now that you've created a form with custom fields, the next step is to specify which applications should use it.
+Forms and form fields can be reused in any application and any tenant.
+Since FusionAuth supports multiple tenants in any instance, you can easily reuse the fields and forms you've created.
+You simply have to assign the registration form to the application, which is the next step for this tutorial.

 Navigate to the "Applications" tab and create a new FusionAuth application.
 As a reminder, an application is anything a user can sign into: a web application, native app, API, anything.
-In this case, you are still building out the real estate application; s pick something snappy and descriptive.
+In this case, you are still building out the real estate application; pick something snappy and descriptive.
 How about "Real estate search"?

 You must configure a redirect URL, this is where the user is sent when registration succeeds.
 To set this up, navigate to the "OAuth" tab of your application and enter "https://fusionauth.io" or any other public website.
 For a production application, of course, you'd instead specify where a user should be sent after they register.
 Each application may have multiple redirect URLs.
 You configure where to send a user after successful registration by adding a `redirect_uri` to the registration form link.